nextcloud/documentation/admin_manual/configuration_files/external_storage/auth_mechanisms.rst

 Nextcloud storage backends accept one or more authentication schemes such as passwords, OAuth, or token-based, to name a few examples.
-Each authentication scheme may be implemented by multiple authentication mechanisms.
+Each authentication scheme may be implemented by combining multiple authentication mechanisms.
 Different mechanisms require different configuration parameters, depending on their behavior.